Skip to content

 IAS Settings Select the Identify Authentication service to use.
 You can select Default Instance to create a new instance, or you can select an existing service from the list.

 Security-config.json A JSON file that defines the authentication methods and authorization types used to access your application.
-See Reference Information for the Identity Service of SAP BTP for additional information.
+For more information, see Reference Information for the Identity Service of SAP BTP.

 Token Lifetime Enter the token lifetime, and select the units (Hours or Minutes).
 The default token lifetime is 15 minutes, and the allowed range is 10 minutes to one hour.
-See Reference Information for the Identity Service of SAP BTP for additional information.
+For more information, see Reference Information for the Identity Service of SAP BTP.

 Refresh Token Lifetime Enter the refresh token lifetime, and select the units (Days, Hours, or Minutes).
 The default refresh token lifetime is 30 days, and the allowed range is 1 hour to 180 days.
-See Reference Information for the Identity Service of SAP BTP for additional information.
+For more information, see Reference Information for the Identity Service of SAP BTP.

-4. On the Role Settings page, enter roles and then select Next.
+5. On the Role Settings screen, enter roles and then select Next.

 The Enable Role Settings option is selected by default.
 When selected you must add one or more roles to the list.
 Only users who are assigned these roles can access the app, which helps ensure better security.
 SAP recommends enabling roles.